MicrosoftLearning/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     > &#128161; To open a **Git Bash** terminal, on the right hand side of the the terminal menu,click on the pulldown besides the **+** sign and choose *Git Bash*.

 1. In the **Git Bash terminal**, run the following commands.
-The commands open a browser window to connect to the azure portal where you will use the provided lab credentials, run a script that creates a new Azure Cosmos DB account, and then build and start the app you use to populate the database and complete the exercises. *Once the script ask you for the provided credential for the azure account, the build can take 15-20 minutes to finish, so it might be a good time to get some coffee or tea*.
+The commands open a browser window to connect to the azure portal where you will use the provided lab credentials, run a script that creates a new Azure Cosmos DB account, and then build and start the app you use to populate the database and complete the exercises. *Once you have entered the provided credential for the azure account, the build may take 15-20 minutes to complete, so it might be a good time to get some coffee or tea*.

     ```
     az login